Former El Paso Police Officer Pleads Guilty to Conspiracy to Aid Cocaine Distribution

 U.S. Attorney Ashley C. Hoff of the Western District of Texas and Special Agent in Charge Kyle Williamson of the Drug Enforcement Administration, El Paso Division made the announcement.

-The Drug Enforcement Administration and the El Paso Police Department’s Narcotics Unit and Special Investigations Unit are investigating the case.
+The DEA's El Paso Division and the El Paso Police Department’s Narcotics Unit and Special Investigations Unit are investigating the case.

 Assistant U.S. Attorneys Michael Williams and Steven Spitzer are prosecuting this case on behalf of the government.